hamzatal/JoBest-Movie/README.md

 - Laravel community for the amazing framework
 - React team for the powerful UI library
 - All contributors who help improve this project
-- You, for checking out Movie Hub! ⭐
+- You, for checking out JO BEST! ⭐

 </div>